Parental Alienation Syndrome in Montebello & Newport Beach, CA

 Maybe your co-parent is painting you in a negative light.
 Maybe your relationship with your child feels strained, distant, or completely broken.
 And maybe you're questioning your worth as a parent, wondering how something so painful could even happen.

-At The Couples Therapy and Reunification Counseling, we specialize in helping families in Montebello, CA work through the emotional impact of parental alienation syndrome.
+At The Couples Therapy and Reunification Counseling, we, primarily our coach Sandylu, specializes in helping families in Montebello, CA work through the emotional impact of parental alienation syndrome.
 Whether you're navigating high-conflict divorce, strained custody arrangements, or court-ordered reunification, our trauma-informed therapists are here to support you every step of the way.

 What Is Parental Alienation Syndrome?